kedro-org/kedro/docs/source/starters/new_project_tools.md

 ## Kedro tools

-Tools are [modular functionalities that can be added to a basic Kedro project] .
-They allow for [...].
+Tools in Kedro serve as modular functionalities that enhance a foundational project template.
+They provide a means to tailor your Kedro project to meet your unique requirements.
 When creating a new project, you may select one or more of the available tools, or none at all.

 The available tools include: linting, testing, custom logging, documentation, data structure, PySpark, and Kedro-Viz.